Erfyl

-Saint Erfyl (also known as Eurfyl, among other names) was a female Welsh virgin.
+Erfyl (also known as Eurfyl, among other names) was a female Welsh virgin.
 A church in Llanerfyl, Powys, where her grave is thought to be located, has been dedicated to her.
 A holy well in her name was formerly located nearby.

 History

 Records of the feast day of the virgin Saint Erfyl first appear in Wales during the 15th century, recorded as 6 July.
 Her name may have changed over time, as when listed in the 16th century Llanstephan MS 47B manuscript, her name appears as Gwerfyl.
 In a manuscript written in 1508, Additional MS 12.913, a "Urvul a Gwenvul" is listed on the same day.
 Further similar names have been attributed to her over the years, including Eurfyl, Eurful, Erful, Urful, Urfyl and Yrfyl.

-A church in Llanerfyl, Powys is dedicated to St. Erfyl, and is supposed to be her place of burial.
-She has been attributed as a daughter of Saint Padarn and a cousin of Saint Cadfan, though this is a misreading of an inscribed stone, referred to as her gravestone, in the churchyard.
+A church in Llanerfyl, Powys is dedicated to Saint Erfyl, and is supposed to be her place of burial.
+She has been attributed as a daughter of Padarn and a cousin of Cadfan, though this is a misreading of an inscribed stone, referred to as her gravestone, in the churchyard.
 The church holds a reliquary of Erfyl and within the grounds there are the remains of a wooden shrine.
 A yew tree stands in the churchyard, which has had the trunk divided into four.
-Tradition states that it grew from St. Erfyl's staff.
+Tradition states that it grew from Erfyl's staff.

-A holy well devoted to the saint formerly stood 400 ft away from the church.
-The water was well known for its curing ability, and was previously used as baptismal water in the church.
+A holy well devoted to Erfyl formerly stood 400 ft away from the church.
+The water was attributed with curing ability, and was previously used as baptismal water in the church.
 It became a tradition for the children of the surrounding area to drink the water with sugar added on Easter Mondays.